How to Upload HDR Video to YouTube in 2025 [Detailed Guide]

 We hope this article has given you brief highlights on HDR for YouTube.
 HDR enables viewing high-quality content on YouTube Premium.
 However, to view YouTube HDR video, ensure you have a 4K TV with HDR, an HDR-compatible smartphone, or Chromecast Ultra.
 Also, ensure you have enough storage space to save the HDR video.

-Before uploading HDR to YouTube, set the necessary parameters and requirements using UniFab HDR Upscaler AI.
+Before uploading HDR to YouTube, set the necessary parameters and requirements using UniFab HDR Upconverter AI.
 In addition to upscaling your videos to HDR, it helps set the required color spaces, encoding method, frame rate, bit rate, and codec to meet your video’s demands.

-Q. Does YouTube support HDR?
+Does YouTube support HDR?

 Yes, any creator can upload High Dynamic Range (HDR) videos to YouTube.
 YouTube supports all resolutions and auto-converts HDR videos to SDR videos when required.
 You can also use 10-bit to upload certain HDR to YouTube.

-Q. How can I find and watch YouTube videos in HDR?
+How can I find and watch YouTube videos in HDR?

 If you see an HDR badge on your video, you can watch your HDR video on YouTube on an HDR playback device like a mobile, TV, or Gaming Console.
 Here’s how.